firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 ## GROUP BY

 The `GROUP BY` clause groups together input rows.
-Multiple input rows which have same values of expressions in the `GROUP BY` clause become a single row in the output. `GROUP BY` is typically used in conjunction with aggregate functions (such as `SUM`, `MIN`, etc).
+Multiple input rows which have same values of expressions in the `GROUP BY` clause become a single row in the output. `GROUP BY` is typically used in conjunction with aggregate functions such as `SUM` and `MIN`.
 Query with `GROUP BY` clause and without aggregate functions is equivalent to `SELECT DISTINCT`.

 ### Syntax